yk7333/yk7333.github.io/_pages/about.md

 News
 =====
+- 2024.7 The papers "CMBE: Curiosity-driven Model-Based Exploration for Multi-Agent Reinforcement Learning in Sparse Reward Settings" and "Multi-agent Exploration with Sub-state Entropy Estimation" are accpepted by International Joint Conference on Neural Networks 2024.

 - 2024.6 The paper "A two-stage reinforcement learning-based approach for multi-entity task allocation" is accepted by Engineering Applications of Artificial Intelligence.

 - 2024.5 The paper "Exploration and Anti-Exploration with Distributional Random Network Distillation" is accepted by ICML 2024